-Empty fields and fields that are not set will evaluate as false.
+Empty fields and fields that are not set will evaluate as false in conditional logic.
 All string values (those surrounded by quotes) are not case-sensitive.

 One common use case for this is when different tags are being collected under a single property, such as the Shopify Tags property.
 When Klaviyo stores a property as a list, this allows you to use the property in a segment or filter and then include as many available tags as you'd like — you have the ability to choose from any value stored as part of the list.